fhoces/BITSS_ULS_BOLIVIA_2017/2-Registros/README.md

 Fernando Hoces de la Guardia

-Berkeley Initiative for Transparency in the Social
+Berkeley Initiative for Transparency in the Social Sciences

 ----------